I love Playa Blanca and its perfect all year round sun. I love the feral cats of the island and here I share my love of the cats and island.

 Feral Cats Of Playa Blanca

 I have now known the cats of Playa Blanca for many years and I care for them all.
-Freddy the man who cares for the feral cats has made sure that each and everyone of them are named and loved.
+Freddy, the cat charity founder, made sure all the feral cats had names and that each cat was loved and cared for.
 It is a lovely feeling for the feral cats to respond to their name.
 When they respond they get a little treat and a stroke and maybe a cuddle.
 Most of them love a little stroke and treat.

 None of these feral cats had an easy life until Freddy appeared.
 Now most of the feral cats of Playa Blanca and surrounding areas, are well cared for, vetted and well fed.
-All the cats live near or around feeding stations where they get daily fresh food and water provided by visiting cat friends or by Freddy.
+All the cats live near or around feeding stations where they get daily fresh food and water provided by visiting cat friends or by volunteers from the newly named charity FCH which stands for Friendly Cat Helpers.

 Princess Yaiza Station